AdeDoyle/GLOSSAM_scripts/README.md

 The `organise_output()` function can be used in tandem with the `compare_glosses()` function to make this output more readable.
 For example:

+    from TextSim import organise_output
     print(organise_output(compare_glosses(dev_set, "ED")))
     print(organise_output(compare_glosses(dev_set, "LCS")))
     print(organise_output(compare_glosses(dev_set, "LLM", gloss_dict, llm)))

+### Saving Results for All Models

+The `save_all_outputs()` function can be used to save the output of all models and variables to spreadsheets without running the individual models separately.
+It uses all possible values for `cutoff_percent` between 0 and 100 for each model.
+It can be called without passing any arguments, like so:

+    from TextSim import save_all_outputs
+    save_all_outputs()

 ### Visualising LLM Embeddings